East African Breweries: Ownership and listing

 The group's largest shareholder is Diageo Plc.
 EABL is listed on the Nairobi Stock Exchange, Uganda Securities Exchange and Dar es Salaam Stock Exchanges.
 The shareholding in the group's stock was as depicted in the table below:

 Products

 Tusker brands

 Tusker is the main brand of Kenya Breweries with over 30% of the Kenyan beer market selling more than 700,000 hectolitres per year.
 Tusker is also the largest African beer brand in the Diageo group.
 It is a 4.2% ABV pale lager.
 The brand was first marketed in 1923, shortly after the founder of Kenya Breweries Ltd, George Hurst, was killed by an elephant during a hunting accident.
-His remaining founder and brother Charles decided to name the company's first ever lager, Tusker, since large, male elephants indigenous to East Africa, were called tuskers.
+His remaining founder and brother Charles decided to name the company's first lager, Tusker, since large, male elephants indigenous to East Africa, were called tuskers.
 It was in this year that the elephant logo, that is synonymous with Tusker Lager, was incorporated.
 The slogan "Bia Yangu, Nchi Yangu", means "My Beer, My Country" in Swahili.

 In early 2008, the UK supermarket chain Tesco began selling Tusker, followed soon after by Sainsbury's.